lxc/incus-deploy/README.md

 cd terraform/
 ```

-If you have `tenv` installed you can use the same version specified and tested in this repo:
+If you have `tenv` installed you can use the same version specified (`.opentofu-version`) and tested in this repo:
 ```
 tenv opentofu install
 ```